Hungarian Development Bank

 Hungarian Development Bank Private Limited Company or Hungarian Development Bank, in short (Magyar Fejlesztési Bank Zártkörűen Működő Részvénytársaság, Magyar Fejlesztési Bank, in short) (MFB Zrt.), is a credit institution fully owned by the government of Hungary.

 Hungarian Development Bank (HDB)'s legal status, tasks, and scope of activities are defined in Act XX of 2001 (the MFB Act), its Memorandum of Association, and the strategy approved by the Hungarian Parliament and Government.
 Its core tasks include the provision of funding for growth under favorable terms and conditions to Hungarian enterprises, supporting the long-term development objectives of the state, and obtaining funds from money markets for these purposes.
+MFB also provides retail financial products, primarily for energy-related purposes, and plays a key role in facilitating access to European Union funds.

-HDB has been receiving individual international credit ratings from Moody's Investors Service since 19 May 2003.
+MFB has been receiving individual international credit ratings from Moody's Investors Service since 19 May 2003.

+In 2023, the financial institution's total balance sheet exceeded HUF 3,500 billion, with the loan portfolio nearing HUF 1,500 billion.